-The Kumano Kodo, Japan
+The Kumano Kodo Japan

-Kumano Kodo Pilgrimage Trail
+Highlights of the Kumano Kodo Trail

 Our exclusive 6-Day Self-Guided Kumano Kodo Walking Package, provides pilgrims and hikers an opportunity to walk the Nakahechi Trail, followed by the Ogumotori-Goe and the Kogumotori-Goe.

 The various Kumano Kodo walks take in up to three of the Great Shrines of Kumano; Kumano Hongu Taisha, Kumano Nachi Taisha, and Kumano Hayatama Taisha.
-We've also written a Brief History of the Kumano Kodo
+We've also written a Brief History of the Kumano Kodo.

 The walking itself along the Kumano Kodo varies significantly day to day and even hour to hour.
 At times you’ll be walking through tall dense (but well manicured) forest, and then at other stages through low shrub, along and crossing creeks, and at times along short sections of road, climbing up and down throughout each day.